The Land Institute’s Prairie Festival

 Our science staff provides tours and an in-depth update on our plant breeding and ecology work and partnerships.
 There’s food and music, the Hedge Fire Circle, and always a few surprises.
 Join us for what The New York Times called an “intellectual hootenanny” and what has become a remarkable can’t-miss event on the prairie.

 The 2017 Prairie Festival is set for Friday, September 22 through Sunday, September 24.
-It’s on our Events Calendar and you may also stay tuned to that link for speaker and program details as they are available, and follow us on social media using the links at the top of this page for details on the next festival as soon as they’re available.
+It’s on our Events Calendar and you may also stay tuned to that link for speaker and program details as they are available, and follow us on social media using the links at the top of this page for details.

 If you can’t make it to the Prairie Festival but would like to visit The Land Institute, we can arrange for a tour at other times of the year.
 Check out the Visit Us page for more information and to request a tour.